 Joseph Pride's son is buried in Portland, Maine, and his son Joseph is referred to in an article noting the death of "Old Man Pride" that year (1747).
 (No graves of anyone survived from the late 1600's in the then wilderness of Maine).
 The backward looking article from 1895 cites "The Joseph Pride to whom this tract of 100 acres was granted was 'most likely' the first person of the name in the area", and somewhat mysteriously that "he 'probably' was in mid life when he emigrated to this vicinity, but that persons of that name still reside, having acquired their homes by inheritance from ancestors who have long been domiciled with our present town limits".
 It also states that "On April 12 1726 Joseph and Sarah Pride had a son Joseph born in Falmouth" (Thomas, Joseph, Joseph, Joseph, Joseph's, Joseph).
 The Joseph born in 1726 would go on to become Captain Joseph Pride in George Washington's Army where he served with his son Joseph Pride Jr, and his youngest teenager, John Pride.

-According to Prides corner family legend the escape had a dramatic and ironic twist.
+According to Prides corner family legend the escape from the Kings men had a dramatic and ironic twist.

 Red Coats hot on his heels,...
 Joseph ran down a hill, out a dock, and dove into the sea and swam to a longboat that had already departed the Dock.
 As luck would have it, it was the last longboat to the ship which was setting sail to the New World.